TÜV-certified welder

 Welding is "the non-detachable joining of components using heat and/or pressure, with or without filler material".
 Of all the processes, fusion welding is the best known.

-Manual electric arc welding or manual arc welding (modules 1-6)
+Manual metal arc welding or shielded metal arc welding (Modules 1-6)

 Arc welding is a fusion welding process that is used to weld metals.
 An electric arc generated by a direct or alternating current source produces intense heat that melts the metal at the joint between two workpieces.
 Where is manual arc welding used?